Wide Area Network (WAN) – Technologies, Topologies, and Troubleshooting

 Point-to-Point

-Best for: two-site organisations; direct data-centre-to-data-centre links;
+Best for: two-site organisations, data-centre-to-data-centre links

 Hub-and-Spoke (Star)